redmonddinger/ADS-B-Flight-Tracker/README.md

 | Web Browser  |
 +--------------+
 ```
 Aircraft continuously broadcast ADS-B messages at 1090 MHz.
 The antenna receives these RF signals and passes them to the RTL-SDR, which digitizes the data and sends it to the Raspberry Pi over USB.
-The dump1090-fa software decodes the messages and serves them through the SkyAware web interface, allowing nearby aircraft to be viewed from any browser on the local network.
+The readsb software decodes the ADS-B messages and provides the data to the tar1090 web interface, allowing nearby aircraft to be viewed from any browser on the local network.

 ## Build Guide